Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Method

-\paragraph{Rigid Motion Loss.} Given the scarcity of scene flow (point tracking) annotations, augmenting motion supervision with the rigid motion induced by ground-truth camera pose is a natural choice.
-This leads to the rigid motion loss
+\paragraph{Rigid Motion Loss.} Given the scarcity of dynamic scene flow annotations, we augment motion supervision by leveraging the rigid flow induced by the ground-truth camera pose.
+This is formulated as the rigid motion loss:

-where
+where: